 You are not alone on your menopause journey.
 Millions of women suffer from low estrogen and sleep disturbances.
 Sleep problems, insomnia, and menopausal fatigue are common if menopause estrogen and progesterone levels are low.
 Low progesterone, low estrogen, and insomnia go hand-in-hand.
 The correlation between low estrogen and sleep problems cannot be ignored.
 Even if you’re able to power through the day with some serious caffeine help, sleep deprivation will ultimately lead to a cascade of health problems.

 Good sleep makes a huge difference in your health and well-being and addressing this can greatly improve quality of life.
-We know that if you replace the low progesterone and low estrogen insomnia can finally end.1By taking Hormone Replacement Therapy (HRT) and Estroget Tablet, you will increase your estrogen and progesterone levels and can relieve menopausal symptoms including insomnia, hot flashes, and mood swings.2
+We know that if you replace the low progesterone and low estrogen insomnia can finally end.1By taking Hormone Replacement Therapy (HRT) and Estrogen Tablet, you will increase your estrogen and progesterone levels and can relieve menopausal symptoms including insomnia, hot flashes, and mood swings.2

 Winona encourages you to take care of yourself.
 The drop in hormones during menopause can have far-reaching effects, and not just sleep.
 Interpersonal dynamics become a lot more dramatic when progesterone and estrogen are too low.
 When hormones are out of balance you can not only find yourself sleep deprived but also more irritable and your mood can be way off.
 Relationships and productivity often suffer during menopause.